 Mangum Pottery | 16 N. Main Street

 Definitely make a point to stop in at Mangum Pottery.
-They have all kinds of pottery items for sale; things like dinnerware, mugs, bowls, platters and pitchers.
+They have all kinds of pottery items for sale; things like dinnerware, mugs, bowls, platters, and pitchers.
 They’ve been honing their craft for over 30 years and have a reputation for being a safe and welcoming space for all people.
+In addition, they were recently Best of WNC winners for Potter and Ceramic Artist!
+They are open for business during Covid-19 and are practicing safe social distancing and masks.
+They also use disinfectant, gloves, and a mask when packing orders.

 Curtis Wright Outfitters | 24 N. Main Street

 This outdoor shop is focused on fly fishing.
 They’ve got all the gear you need to get you ready for some time on the water.
 They also offer guided trips and on those, they provide all the gear and flies you need so the only thing you need to do is show up and have a good time.
-The types of guided trips they offer are half-day wades, full-day wades, float trips and multi-day trips.
-The multi-day trips include lodging, breakfast, lunch, gear, supplies and even snacks.
+The types of guided trips they offer are half-day wades, full-day wades, float trips, and multi-day trips.
+The multi-day trips include lodging, breakfast, lunch, gear, supplies, and even snacks.
+The shop is currently open for business during the pandemic.

 Five Little Monkeys Quilt and Sew | 32 N. Main Street

 This shop on Main Street is your go-to spot for all things quilting and sewing.
 They were recently featured in the Spring 2020 issue of Better Homes & Gardens as being a top shop.
-You can find everything from patterns, books, fabrics, machines, kits and more here.
+You can find everything from patterns, books, fabrics, machines, kits, and more here.
 You can also take one of their classes.
-The shop is currently temporarily closed due to Covid-19 but is accepting online orders.
+Due to Covid-19 the shop is currently open by appointment only although you can order items online.

 Visit Lake Louise Park | 120 Merrimon Avenue